PatrickBaus/LT3045_breakout/README.md

 Thermal considerations
 -----
 The breakout board was tested with an LT3045 with different heatsink configurations to give an estimate on the expected temperature rise.
 This should help with the decision whether to add a heatsink or not.
-The test was done using a 35 µm (1 oz./ft²) Copper board.
+The test was done using a 35 µm (1 oz./ft²) copper board.
 The LT3045 was configured for an 11 V output from a 13 V input running at ~500 mA.

 Using a thermal imaging camera the temperature was measured and the thermal resistance was calculated using the known ambient temperature (~23 °C).